 Our trip to Colombia this summer was truly magical.
 After spending months planning the perfect family vacation, we had built it up in our minds to be the trip of a lifetime.
 We planned to spend about 4 days in the walled city of Cartagena, followed by some time spend on an island two hours by speedboat in the San Bernardo islands.
 The San Bernardo Islands are lesser known islands off the coast of Cartagena, behind the much talked about Rosario Islands.
 We really wanted to go somewhere most people didn’t know about and couldn’t find a resort that really seemed worth visiting in the Rosario Islands.
-I randomly stumbled upon Isla Mucara and Punta Faro Resort through Trip Advisor and knew we needed to book it immediately.
+I randomly stumbled upon Isla Mucara and Punta Faro Resort through my travel contacts and knew we needed to book it immediately.

 Isla Mucara is not easy to get to.
 A trip to the dock in Cartagena is an experience unto itself.
 Big crowds, tons of people trying to sell you things and very little English spoken.
 If it wasn’t for the help of our guide from This is Cartagena, we truly would not have known that we needed to pay cash to get on a boat to Isla Mucara.
 Our guide told us it was a tax.
 We later found out from the knowledgeable staff at Punta Faro that it is for the islands of San Bernardo and Rosario, which are in a protected national park area.
 And then there is the boat.
 It’s not big.
 I would say it held about 25 people.
 Then there is the ride.
 It’s a good two-hour boat ride into the middle of the Caribbean Sea.
 For the last hour, we saw nothing around us but blue water and sunshine.
 Not one tiny bit of land.